rstone770/jquery.clicky/README.md

 	});
 ```

 Running this code produces undesired but expected results.
 When double clicking, the popup summary was triggered twice because double clicking also triggers the click event.
 The solution is simple.
 Defer triggering click events for a short capture period.
-During this time count the clicks and as the capture period expires, trigger an event.
-This library abstracts this basic idea by providing a reusable, highly configurable, and transparent API.
+After each click that falls within the capture period, count it and increment the capture length.

+_Prior to 0.1.0 the capture strategy just had a set capture period that would record arbitrary amount of captures until the time expired.
+This would always cause a bit of lag due to having the wait till the capture period expires.
+With the interval approach the delay in between capture and trigger is much shorter._

 ###Install
 Installing this plugin is pretty much like any other jQuery plugin.
 The recommended way is just to use bower.